fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ```

 #### GET "/v1/revalidation\_threshold/"
 This endpoint returns the revalidation threshold for the broker application.
-This is the date that denotes the earliest last validated date a submission must have in order to be certifiable.
+This is the date that denotes the earliest validation date a submission must have in order to be certifiable.

 ##### Sample Request
 `/v1/revalidation_threshold/`